Dad was raised one of 13(?) kids in Poplar Bluff, Missouri.

 Dad didn’t sit still much.
 The government needed Post Offices to better handle the mail.
 Dad built Post Offices in Potwin, Whitewater, and Towanda and rented them to the government.
 He built or bought 10-15 rental houses and maintained them.
 He ran a growing business and was active in the community.
 He made a lot of friends.
 He and mom traveled the world with General Electric because of all the ranges and room air conditioners he was selling.

-Dad wasn’t your typical small town business man.
+Dad wasn’t your typical small-town business man.
 Potwin was 15 miles away from El Dorado, a town of around 15,000, and 40 miles away from Wichita, a city of 250,000, the largest in Kansas.
-Dad did his best to get folks from these bigger towns to travel to Potwin to get there appliances.
-As I understand from him, my siblings, and Dad’s fellow GE dealer friends, Dad would buy train car loads of appliances if he could get a good enough deal.
+Dad did his best to get folks from these bigger towns to travel to Potwin to get their appliances.
+As I understood from him, my siblings, and Dad’s fellow GE dealer friends, Dad would buy train car loads of appliances if he could get a good enough deal.

-He was clever with his advertisements: “Al Potwin from Resnik, Kansas” and “The Little Bitty Man with the Big Deals”.
+He was clever with his advertisements: “Al Potwin from Resnik, Kansas” and “The Little Bitty Man with the Big Deals.”
 He was a character when you would go see him in the store.
 It was an adventure.
 He would go through your wife’s purse.
-He would ask the well being of your “hoodly doodly”.
-He always made you feel special, and that you got a great deal.
+He would ask the well being of your “hoodly doodly.”
+He always made you feel special, and believe that you got a great deal.
 There really wasn’t any reason to buy appliances from anyone else.
-You would spend time with a great guy, with a sharp sense of humor, who would get you a good deal, and Lew would come to your house and fix it if it quit working.
+You would spend time with a great guy with a sharp sense of humor who would get you a good deal, and Lew would come to your house and fix it if it quit working.

 Dad would set you up on payments, Mom would mail you a bill each month.
 There were “counter checks” out front in case you forgot your checkbook.
 And oh yeah, you need a toaster.